Lollipop (2024 film): Release

 Lollipop premiered at the Edinburgh International Film Festival on 20 August 2024.
-On April 2025, MetFilm Distribution acquired the UK film distribution rights, and released the film in cinemas on 13 June.
+In April 2025, MetFilm Distribution acquired the UK film distribution rights, and released the film in cinemas on 13 June.

 Reception

 Peter Bradshaw of The Guardian gave the film four out of five stars, stating in his review "Lollipop is an impassioned, humane and urgently performed drama, a vivid look at what it's like to be reduced to screaming anguish by the system".

+For her role as Molly Brown, Posy Sterling won for breakthrough performance at the British Independent Film Awards 2025.